Reflections

 If you see things the way we did, then you can see that who "we are" is not the specific atoms of which we are composed.
 If we exchange our existing carbon, oxygen, nitrogen, etc., atoms for other carbon, oxygen, nitrogen, etc. atoms, then we are still who we are.
 After all, we are making that exchange all the time every day as we eat, drink, breath, and eliminate.

-So when tranporting a person to a destination, why not just use the needed atoms already located at the destination for the reassembly process?
+So when teleporting a person to a destination, why not just use the needed atoms already located at the destination for the reassembly process?
 If you can substitute one carbon atom for another, then "you" should still be "you"!

-But now we have another problem.
-We've "reassembled" you at the destination, but we haven't "disassembled" you at the source yet!
-You are still just standing there waiting to get transported.
-What are we going to do with you?
-We could take you out and have you shot, but that would be a little too obvious.
+We could take you out back and have you shot, but that would be a little too obvious.
 I've got it!
-As soon as we've recorded the location of all your atoms, we'll vaporize you!
+Instead, we could vaporize you right in the teleporter at the source as soon as the pattern of your atoms has been recorded!
 That will certainly provide for a good illusion that you have vanished from one location and appeared in another location.
-You've been transported!
+You've been teleported!
 Nobody will know the difference.
-Not even the "you" that has vanished from the source location, nor the "you" that has appeared at the destination location.
+Not even the original "you" that has vanished from the source location, nor the new copy of "you" that has appeared at the destination location!

 For me that was enough to start questioning just what is this thing that we call "I"?

-It mas movies like "The Matrix" (just the first one) and "The Thirteenth Floor" that reawakend my interest in this topic.
-"The Matrix" provided some really good concepts to think about regarding reality, illusion and delusion.
-For me, the weakness of the plot of "The Matrix" was that escape was sort of possible, and that escape was just into another world much like the original world, only less comfortable.
-I guess there are many ways that can be taken as a model of non-duality and awakening, but it went off track for me.
+It mas movies like "The Matrix" (just the first one) and "The Thirteenth Floor" that reawakened my interest in this topic.
+"The Matrix" provided some really good concepts to consider regarding reality, illusion and delusion.
+The weakness of the plot of "The Matrix" was that escape was sort of possible, and that escape was just into another world much like the original world, only less comfortable.
+There are many ways that movie can be interpreted as a model of non-duality and awakening, but I think it went off track.
 I thought "The Thirteenth Floor" had a much more consistent plot about reality and illusion.
-The punch line was at the very end, actually beyond the end, but I'm not sure how many noticed it.
-At the end of the movie, I asked myself: "Are they actually in reality now, or is this just another level of illusion?"
-Then the screen faded out into a bright dot, just like the old tube television sets used to do when you turned them off.
+The punch line was actually beyond the end of the movie, but I'm not sure how many noticed it.
+At the end of the movie I asked myself: "Are they actually in reality now, or is this just another level of illusion?"
+Then the screen faded out the same way that old tube televisions used to by first collapsing to a bright dot in the center of the screen and then blank out.
 It wasn't until then that the obvious hit me.
 Of course the final scene of the movie was also just an illusion!
-And I'm in that next level up watching the illusion of that movie!
-So then the final question becomes obvious: "Am I too just the next level of the illusion of reality and there are still levels above this?"
-To the viewers that got the end of "The Thirteenth Floor" (probably just those of us that predate instant on tube TVs), I think this movie ended with a much more provocative question than the ending of "The Matrix".
+All movies are an illusion, just a play put on for our entertainment!
+Even the characters in the movie who appeared to have reached the ultimate level of reality are not.
+They are just characters on the screen of the movie.
+Even the reality the characters found themselves in at the end of the movie was not real.
+I, the person in the audience watching the movie, is the one that is in the ultimate level of reality.

--- Brian William Drisko, 11-Jan-2010 1414 bwd@advaitism.com
+-- Brian William Drisko, 15-Apr-2011 1907 bwd@advaitism.com

 That which I learn is for my entertainment.